Saiga antelope: Hunting

 Saigas have been a target of hunting since prehistoric ages, when hunting was an essential means to acquire food.
 Saigas' horns, meat, and skin have commercial value and are exported from Kazakhstan.

 Saiga horn, known as Cornu Antelopis, is one of the main ingredients in traditional Chinese medicine that is used as an extract or powder additive to the elixirs, ointments, and drinks.
 Saiga horn's value is equal to rhinoceros horn, whose trade was banned in 1993.
 Cornu Antelopis is thought to be a cheaper substitute of rare rhino horn in most TCM recipes.
-Although the hunting and trade is considered illegal, the horn products still can be found sold publicly and openly in a great variety of venues and businesses.

 In the period from 1955 to 1989, over 87 thousand tonnes of meat were collected in Kazakhstan by killing more than five million saiga.

 In 2011, Kazakhstan reaffirmed a ban on hunting saiga and extended this ban until 2021.
+Hunting of the species was allowed in Kazakhstan in 2025 due to concerns over damage to crops and rapid population growth.

 Saiga meat is compared to lamb, considered to be nutritious and delicious.
 Numerous recipes for cooking the antelope's meat can be found.
 Both meat and byproducts are sold in the country and outside of it.
 About 45–80 dm2 of skin can be harvested from one individual depending on its age and sex.
-The skin is used to produce suede and box calf.

 Physical barriers

 Agricultural advancement and human settlements have been shrinking habitat areas of the saigas since the 20th century.
 Occupants limited saiga's passage to water resources and the winter and summer habitats.
 The ever-changing face of steppe requires saigas to search for new routes to their habitual lands.
-Currently, saiga populations' migratory routes pass five countries and different man-made constructions, such as railways, trenches, mining sites, and pipelines.
+Currently, saiga populations' migratory routes pass five countries and different human-made constructions, such as railways, trenches, mining sites, and pipelines.
 These physical barriers limit movement of the antelopes.
 Cases of saiga herds being trapped within fenced areas and starving to death have been reported.
-Starting in 2011, Kazakhstan has built more than 150 km of wire fence at the border with Uzbekistan.
-This fence limits seasonal migration of saigas and other smaller animals.
-Although concerns have been stated, the fences are still being built.

 Climatic variability

 Saigas are dependent on weather and affected by climate fluctuations to a great extent due to their migratory nature.
 Harsh winters with strong winds or high snow coverage prevent them from feeding on the underlying grass.
 Population size usually dramatically decreases after severe cold months.
 Recent trends in climate change have increased the aridity of the steppe region, leading an estimated 14% or more of available pastureland to be considered degraded and useless.
-Concurrently, small steppe rivers dry faster, limiting water resources to large lakes and rivers, which are usually populated by human settlements.
-Moreover, high temperatures in the steppe region lead to springtime floods, in which saiga calves can drown.
+Concurrently, small steppe rivers dry faster, limiting water resources to large lakes and rivers, which are usually populated by human settlements; high temperatures in the steppe region lead to springtime floods, in which saiga calves can drown.